ppc64le/build-scripts/CONTRIBUTING.md

 Please follow the below rules while contributing your build script to this repo.

 1. Always start your build-script with shabang statement (#!/bin/bash or #!/bin/sh or #!/bin/ksh).
-Shabang statement should be at **first line** of your build-script, otherwise, travis check will fail with `exec user process caused "exec format error"` error.
+Shabang statement should be at **first line** of your build-script, otherwise, ci check will fail with `exec user process caused "exec format error"` error.
 2. Below header is mandatory for the build-script:
 	```
 	# -----------------------------------------------------------------------------